mahla-kh/mahla-kh/README.md

 # 👋 Hi, I'm Mahla!

 ## 🌟 About Me
-I'm a **React Developer** and a **Medical Student** with a passion for building interactive web applications.
+I'm a **React Developer** with a passion for building interactive web applications.
 I love combining creativity and logic to craft seamless user experiences.

 ## 🚀 Skills
 - **Frontend:** React, JavaScript,Bootstrap , HTML, CSS